typst/typst/tests/typ/meta/document.typ

 ---
 Hello

-// Error: 2-30 must appear before any content
+// Error: 2-30 document set rules must appear before any content
 #set document(title: "Hello")

 ---
 #box[
-  // Error: 4-32 not allowed here
+  // Error: 4-32 document set rules are not allowed inside of containers
   #set document(title: "Hello")
 ]

 ---
 #box[
-  // Error: 4-18 not allowed here
+  // Error: 4-18 page configuration is not allowed inside of containers
   #set page("a4")
 ]

 ---
 #box[
-  // Error: 4-15 not allowed here
+  // Error: 4-15 pagebreaks are not allowed inside of containers
   #pagebreak()
 ]